palainp/mirage-sshfs/README.md

 key to connect against.

 ## Filesystem encryption layer
-If you want to use an enryption layer under the filesystem's structure, this unikernel uses the AES-CCM encrypted [mirage-block-ccm][] storage.
+If you want to use an enryption layer (currently mandatory, I'll work for getting this optional) under the filesystem's structure, this unikernel uses the AES-CCM encrypted [mirage-block-ccm][] storage.
 You may want to convert an non-encrypted image (as the one previously created) to an encrypted one with the following: